memgraph/docs/products/memgraph/v1.2.0/tutorials/marvel-universe.md

 further queries on them.
 In this particular case, the PageRank algorithm is implemented as a Python module, and can be found in the query module directory `/usr/lib/memgraph/query_modules/`, along with its description and the examples of usage.
-What you as a user must know is that the pagerank procedure automagically takes the MCU graph as an argument, and returns a record of pairs of nodes and the corresponding rank values (rank is a number representing the "popularity" of a given node).
+What you as a user must know is that the pagerank procedure automatically takes the MCU graph as an argument, and returns a record of pairs of nodes and the corresponding rank values (rank is a number representing the "popularity" of a given node).